-Mount Google Drive On Linux With Google Drive Ocamlfuse Client
+Mount Google Drive in Linux with Google Drive Ocamlfuse client

-Most of us had a gmail account for email communication, moreover everyone use google drive as well to store documents.
+Most of us have gmail account for email communication, moreover everyone use google drive as well to store documents.

-Google drive is a traditional cloud storage and offering 15GB is Free of cost.
+Google drive is a traditional cloud storage and offering 15GB for free of cost.

 It allows user to edit documents, spreadsheets, and presentations, share any documents over internet anywhere in the world, and synchronization.